Step-by-step advice on laying a simple deck

 Pre-drill pilot holes at a 45 degree angle from below the deck surface through the outer joist.

-Drill pilot holes and secure the board with composite deck screws.
+Drill pilot holes and secure the board with solid composite deck screws.

 Fit a fascia board below the overhanging deck board for more stability and a neat finish if you fancy.